 Direct seed 4-5 weeks before the last frost date.
 Scatter seeds in a well prepared bed (30-60 seeds per square foot).
 Tamp seeds firmly or cover them with a thin layer of sifted compost and tamp well.
 Keep moist until seedlings emerge, which should be 3-8 days, depending on temperature.
 Begin harvesting when they are 3-4 inches tall by pulling individual plants, thinning out your planting.
 As they get a bit larger, you can just cut an entire section about ½ inch above the soil line with a sharp knife.
 Taste becomes sharper as the plants mature and the temperature increases.
 If you allow them to flower, you can still eat them, but they will be a bit hotter.
 Succession plant every 2-3 weeks for a continuous harvest.
 If you grow in 4-foot wide raised beds, an 18 inch section should provide you with plenty of arugula for 2-3 weeks.

-Diseases and pests.
 For all practical purposes, no pests or diseases bother arugula.

 Use to spike salads.
 Cook with pasta – wilt arugula in some good olive oil with a clove or so of minced garlic.
 Add pasta about a minute or two shy of being al dente.
 Add a ¼ cup or so of water or broth, cook until the pasta is done.
 Add salt & pepper if desired.
 A nice grating cheese goes well with this.
 You can also cook arugula in a fritatta along with some chard or spinach or just by itself.
 To store, rinse and store in the crisper section in a plastic bag.